+Description Mid terraced, two storey, villa.

+Accommodation Ground Floor:

+Lounge, Bedroom, Kitchen and Shower Room with w.c.

+First Floor:

+3 Bedrooms.

-Description Semi detached, two storey, villa.
-Accommodation Ground Floor: Lounge, Kitchen, Bedroom and Shower Room with w.c.
-Attic Floor: Bedroom, en-suite Cloakroom with w.c. and Box Room.
-Gross internal floor area (m2) 84m2 or thereby.
+Gross internal floor area (m2) 108m2 or thereby.

-Neighbourhood and location The property is situated on the edge of the coastal village of Monreith approximately 2 miles south of the village of Port William where limited local facilities can be found.
-Age The property would appear to have been constructed in the 1910's.
-Weather Showers.
+Neighbourhood and location The property is situated in an established, mainly residential, district in the village of Whithorn where adequate local facilities can be found.

+Age The property is likely to have been constructed in the early to mid 19th century.

+Weather Heavy showers.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-There is a party chimney head of brick construction with lead flashings.
+The chimneyheads are of brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in clay tiles with tiled ridging.
-There is a tiled front dormer projection and there is a felt clad rear dormer window projection which has a flat felt section which was not viewed.
-There is a flat felt roof over the side/rear extension.
-Access to the apex void is via a hatch in the box room ceiling.
-There was a head and shoulders inspection only.
+The roof is pitched and laid in slates with concrete tiled roofing at the rear.
+There are two slate clad front dormer window projections.
+There is tiled ridging.
+There was a very limited view of the roof coverings at the rear.
+Access to the roof void was via a hatch in the first floor hallway ceiling.
+There was a very limited head and shoulders inspection.
 This area is insulated.
-There is a rear eaves hatch in the cloakroom but this was secured and was not accessed.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are a mix of PVC and cast iron.
+The gutters and downpipes are of PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of brick construction externally roughcast.
+The main walls are of solid stone construction, externally roughcast.
+There was a limited view at the rear.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front and rear entrance doors are UPVC double glazed with a UPVC side door.
-There are UPVC double glazed French windows in the lounge.
+The front and rear entrance doors are UPVC double glazed.
 The windows are UPVC sealed unit double glazed of casement design.